bhollier/minesweeper/README.md

 now).
 The web frontend is much more sophisticated, it is compiled into Web Assembly and communicates with Javascript using events.

+Take a look at the web version for yourself [here](https://bhollier.github.io/minesweeper/index.html)

 ![Screenshot of the minesweeper clone running in a browser](screenshot.png)

 ### Running in a window